Seinäjoki: Languages

 Seinäjoki is a monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 30 different languages are spoken in Seinäjoki.
-The most common foreign languages are Ukrainian (0.8%), Russian (0.5%), English (0.4%), Arabic (0.3%) and Sinhala (0.3%).
+The most common foreign languages are Ukrainian (1.0%), Russian (0.5%), English (0.4%) and Sinhala (0.4%).